 EDI has proven to be so valuable for healthcare organizations in that it’s provided a secure, standardized way to digitally exchange massive volumes of often-sensitive information.
 For an industry that’s used all flavor of data format, data value, and data communications method for decades, healthcare EDI software has significantly improved how patient care is delivered and received.

 The ability to securely transmit healthcare data to and from your medical care network electronically in an instant is invaluable, especially when it comes to insurance data, claims status and information, eligibility forms, payment data, and coordination of benefits.
-It’s 2019, and patients need answers as quickly as they can get them, just as doctors, nurses, and other medical professionals need instant access to information to best serve their patients.
-And that's where EDI comes in.
+It’s 2021, and patients need answers as quickly as they can get them, just as doctors, nurses, and other medical professionals need instant access to information to best serve their patients.
+And that's where advanced EDI integration comes in.

 How Does EDI Work in Healthcare?